 Given this development and the ongoing clampdown on black money via the demonetisation route, will the RBI

-cut interest rates in its upcoming monetary policy review in December?
+cut interest rates in its upcoming monetary policy review tomorrow?
 Here is what top research houses and brokerages expect.

 With the CRR